josemarialuna/ClusterIndices/README.md

 ## Results

 By default, results are saved in the same a folder than the dataset.
-Results are named "[DatasetName-Results-[DATE]" that contains part-00000 file.
+Results are in a folder named "DatasetName-Results-DATE" that contains a part-00000 file.
 The result follow the next scheme: k, Silhouette value, Dunn value, Davies-Bouldin value, WSSSE value, and the elapsed time of each index in miliseconds.

 In the case of our example dataset, a resultset could be:
 ```